 Persistently elevated tryptase concentrations in a person with symptoms of mast cell activation suggest that the person may have mastocytosis.
 Additional testing is required to confirm this diagnosis.
 Tryptase concentrations are thought to correlate with mast cell "burden" (quantity) in those with systemic mastocytosis.

 Is there anything else I should know?

 If systemic mastocytosis is suspected, an elevated tryptase test result may be followed by a bone marrow aspiration and biopsy to determine if systemic mastocytosis is present.
-Typically, there are increased numbers of mast cells in the bone marrow in this disease.
+Typically, there are clusters of increased numbers of mast cells in the bone marrow in this disease.

 The release of tryptase from mast cells may be triggered by a wide variety of substances, but reaction to a food is thought to be the most common cause of anaphylaxis.

 Anyone can have mastocytosis, but children are more frequently affected with cutaneous mastocytosis.
 In children, mastocytosis is more likely to be self-limited and may be transient.

 Studies have linked genetic mutations with some cases of systemic mastocytosis.
 One of the common mutations identified is a codon-816 C-KIT mutation (CD117).
 Testing for this mutation is not routine but may occasionally be performed.